mbdeaton/NeutrinoAnnihilationPaper/README.md

   `<date>` is the four-digit year of publication, and `<unique>` is a unique specifier from the title journal or whatever.
   Example: `deat2013-leakage`.

+### PRD Guidelines
+These guidelines help us conform to the Physical Review D editorial rules.

+* __Figures__.
+  Provide figures in ps and pdf form, since PRD prefers ps which pdflatex can't easily handle.
+Convert with ps2pdf.